shambhawi13/responsive-portfolio/README.md

 # responsive-portfolio

 This website contains details of the author's portfolio.
 While navigating through the page, you might find three tabs :
 - About : It contains information about the author (Shambhawi Kumari).
-You can also find the interest area and links to LinkedIn and GitHub
  ![About Me](assets/Images/AboutMe.png)

 - Portfolio : This section displays the project work, the author has worked on.